US cities fear protests may fuel new wave of virus outbreaks

 In China, where the virus outbreak began, only four new confirmed cases were reported Saturday, all brought from outside the country.

-Nearly 6 million coronavirus infections have been reported worldwide, with more than 366,000 deaths and almost 2.5 million recoveries, according to the Johns Hopkins tally.
+More than 6 million coronavirus infections have been reported worldwide, with over 367,000 deaths and more than 2.5 million recoveries, according to the Johns Hopkins tally.
 The true death toll is widely believed to be significantly higher, with experts saying many victims died of the virus without ever being tested for it.

 Elite sporting events will be allowed to resume in England starting Monday, but without spectators, paving the way for the planned June 17 return of the Premier League, the world’s richest soccer competition.